robu/aoc-toolbox-js/README.md

 This is a small utility to read an input data file from an [Advent of Code](https://adventofcode.com/) problem, and offer a set of alternatives on how to extract and handle the data.

+## Features

+The AoC problems start with a file of input data (`input.txt`), which need to be parsed and handled.
+After that, of course, there is solving the actual problem, but you won't even get that far until you've decided how to get data in.

+The AoC Toolbox is currently only one class, `InputData` which reads the datafile and allows you to access the data in different ways, depending on how it is structured.

 ## Example use

 Assuming the below `input.txt`, which describes a number of teams, separated in sections.
 First line in each section is team name, second line is team members and their ages: